Ivan Reitman: Unmade projects

 In the early 1980s, Tom Mankiewicz wrote a script for a film titled The Batman, with Reitman attached to direct.
 He planned to cast Meatballs star Bill Murray as Batman, David Niven as Alfred Pennyworth, William Holden as Commissioner James Gordon, and singer David Bowie as Joker.
 Following the deaths of Holden and Niven and rewrites of the script, Reitman left the project and was replaced by Gremlins director Joe Dante, but the film was never made.

 In the mid-1980s, Reitman was in contention to direct Memoirs of an Invisible Man, but departed from the project due to creative differences with star Chevy Chase.

+In 1992, Reitman was said to be in the midst of planning a reteaming with Twins star Danny DeVito on the project Prague, from a script written by Lem Dobbs.

 In February 1996, it was reported that Reitman was planning a remake of Creature From the Black Lagoon at Universal with a script by Herschel Weingrod and Timothy Harris, as well as a potential Marx brothers feature, but neither materialized.

 In April 1996, it was reported that Reitman was attached to produce, and possibly direct, a Wonder Woman film.
 However, three years later, he passed the project on to writer Jon Cohen and left for unknown reasons.

+In 1999, it was reported that Reitman would direct David Stern's script Wish, described as a big-budget "comedy with songs" that combines live-action, animation and special effects.
+Stephen Schwartz was to write new music for the film, which was to be a co-production between The Montecito Picture Company and DreamWorks Pictures.
+By the following year, Reitman had chosen to direct Evolution instead of Wish for DreamWorks.